 - Ask your kids for a book recommendation.
 I am reading The Martian, by Andy Weir.
 My son met the author at a summer camp a few years back and has read all his books.

 - Strew interesting books around your house.
-This has long been a technique of mine that’s had very favorable outcomes.
-I pick up books at thrift stores and the library that I think my kids may like – often fun non fiction books with lists and lots of pictures.
-Then I just put them on the coffee table or the kitchen table and see what happens!
-It works more than half the time, so that’s good enough for me.
-Find a book on your kids current interests.
+This is a technique that’s had very favorable outcomes.
+Pick up books at thrift stores and the library that you think your kids may like – often fun non fiction books with lists and lots of pictures.
+Then just put them on the coffee table or the kitchen table and see what happens!

 Connect With Your Teenager in Nature